refaktor/rye-website/content/meet_rye/specifics/context.md

 ### Fn\in

 Similar to **do\in** you can also define a function that is evaluated _in_ a specific context.
 You create these function with **fn\in**.
-The body of the function is evaluated in it's own context, like a normal function, but with parent set to the given function.
+The body of the function is evaluated in it's own context, like a normal function, but with parent set to the given context.

 <!--Rye has a functions **fn\in** and **fn\inside** which besides arguments list also accept a context.
 With it you can define a custom context in which you want function to be executed, but there are two
 options. **fn\in** executes code of a function in a context where the given context is a parent context, with **fn\inside** the code of the function is executed directly inside the given context.